Skip to main content

 If you agree that you didn’t do all the cleaning you should have done, but think Homes Victoria is claiming too much to get it done professionally, get evidence to show this.
 For example, contact cleaning companies to see how their rates compare to what Homes Victoria is claiming.

-Homes Victoria cannot make a maintenance claim against you if:
+Homes Victoria has policies (rules) about exemptions to maintenance claims.
+Homes Victoria should not make a maintenance claim against you if:

 • The repairs are considered fair wear and tear.
 For more about fair wear and tear, see our page on the Consumer Affairs Victoria guidelines